letmejustputthishere/rust-canister-template/README.md

 # Dashboard

 The application has a dashboard that can be accessed via http requests to the canisters the `/dashboard` endpoint.
 It currently only exposes the way the user is greeted when calling `greet`.
 You can modify the `askama` dashboard template in `src/backend/dashboard.rs` and the corresponding HTML in `src/backend/templates/dashboard.html`.

+# Persisted Event Log

+We use a `StableLog` to persist all greeting in stable memory.
+Usually this is used to store state changing events that should survive canister upgrades.
+They can be used to restore the canisters state that lives on the heap after an upgrade.
+You can learn more about the reasoning for this approach [here](https://mmapped.blog/posts/19-eventlog).
+It can also be used as an audit trail for the canister.
+In our case we just replay the event logs in the `post_upgrade` to restore a hashmap that keeps the count of greetings per name greeted.

+# Canbench

+# Tests

+There are some example integration tests leveraging `pocket-ic` in `src/backend/tests`.
+You can run them with `cargo test`.

 # Candid Interface